htotapally/sml/src/README.md

 Work in progress

-Requirements
+Decoupled Web, and Order Delivery Automation related projects, developed in python

+Order Delivery Automation Related
+Requirements: ROS2 development environment is setup

+Directory structure
+ord_srvcli
+ord_srvcli_interfaces
+ord_srv_mgr

+kafka
+configured with the required topics.
+This will be moved into its own docker later

+Web Related
 postgres
 configured with a starter database, and configured for network access.
 This will be moved into its own docker container later

-kafka
-configured with the required topics.
-This will be moved into its own docker later

-Directory structure

 haproxy

 kafka

-orderclient

 orderdispatcher